ColinWang98/ColinWang98.github.io/index.md

 ## About Me

-I am a passionate HCI researcher focused on **Virtual Experience** and **urban culture restoration**.
+I am a passionate HCI researcher focused on **Virtual Experience** and **Nature restoration**.
 Currently working as a Research Assistant with **[Prof. Li Chen Richard](https://chenli.me/)** at The Hong Kong Polytechnic University, where I completed my Master's degree in Sustainable Urban Development (SUD).

 My research lies at the intersection of **Human-Computer Interaction**, **Extended Reality**, and **Virtual Experience Design**.